Samsung/WATT/README.md

  * Due to no support for [interactive mode in compose](https://github.com/aws/amazon-ecs-cli/issues/706) there is a need to manually edit task definition
  * Go to Task [Definitions](https://us-east-2.console.aws.amazon.com/ecs/home?region=us-east-2#/taskDefinitions) and chose your task.
  * Click "Create new revision"
- * In 'JSON' tab, add the following section to watt container:
+ * At the bottom, click on "Configure via JSON" button and replace *null* to *true* for the following properties in watt container:
 ```bash
 "interactive": true,
 "pseudoTerminal": true,
 ```
- * Run task (Actions -> Run Task)
+ * Run task (Actions -> Run Task) and change cluster to *watt-cluster*
  * Verify if WATT starts properly by inspecting the logs.